okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/index.md

 ---
-title: Sign in to your SPA with the embedded Okta Sign-In Widget
+title: Sign in to your SPA with Auth JS
+excerpt: Learn how to add embedded authentication to your SPA app with Okta Auth JS.
+layout: Guides
 ---

 <ApiLifecycle access="ie" /><br>